 A Topic Sentence should connect clearly to the content of the paragraph.
 This image highlights how the key terms in the body of the paragraph connect to the topic and controlling idea of the topic sentence.

 This example highlights how the author’s voice, demonstrated through the choice of verbs, adjectives and cautious phrases, runs through the paragraph, and how the author’s stance (the opinion) is illustrated throughout the text.

 More information on author’s voice = go here

 Paragraph Analysis Download

-Basic Paragraph Analysis: Corporate Social responsibility (CSR) (new for 2020)
+Paragraph analysis: corporate social responsibility (CSR) (new for 2020)

 This worksheet provides a step-by-step guide to the key components of a paragraph.
-It analyses a basic paragraph on Corporate Social Responsibility (CSR) through structure, topic, cohesion, referencing and stance.
-It also includes a writing practice on Globalisation.
+It analyses a basic paragraph on corporate social responsibility (CSR) through structure, topic, cohesion, referencing and stance.
+It also includes a writing practice on globalisation.
 Example.
-Level: ***** [B1/B2/C1] MEMBERSHIP
+Level: ***** [B1/B2/C1] TEACHER MEMBERSHIP / INSTITUTIONAL MEMBERSHIP